Parenting Together Project (PTP)

 Location/Institution: University of Minnesota

-The study examined whether a group educational intervention [now called the Parenting Together Project (PTP)] during the transition to parenthood can enhance the quality of father-child interaction and increase father involvement for first-time parents.
-Couples were randomly assigned to either an 8-session treatment (beginning during the second trimester of pregnancy and ending at 5 months postpartum) or to a control group.
+The purpose of the study was to examine whether a group educational intervention [now called the Parenting Together Project (PTP)] during the transition to parenthood can enhance the quality of father-child interaction and increase father involvement for first-time parents.
+Participants were randomly assigned to either an 8-session treatment (beginning during the second trimester of pregnancy and ending at 5 months postpartum) or to a control group.
 Measures utilized include Interaction/Accessibility Time Chart, Parent Behavior Rating Scale, and the Parental Responsibility Scale (PRS) at 6 months and 12 months postpartum.
-Results indicated that the intervention had positive effects on fathers’ skills in interacting with their babies and their involvement on work days, but not home days.
+Results indicate that the intervention had positive effects on fathers' skills in interacting with their babies and their involvement on work days, but not home days.
 Limitations included difficulty with attrition and generalizability to child welfare populations due to low-risk sample characteristics.

-Length of postintervention follow-up: 7 months after end of intervention (12 months postpartum).
+Length of controlled postintervention follow-up: 7 months after end of intervention (12 months postpartum).